Taiwo-Rachael/News-Article-Recommendation-System/README.md

 #### 1. 🧹   Data Cleaning
 The dataset used for this project contained 3,122 news article titles and their corresponding website URLs.
 The initial cleaning of the dataset involved handling null values and duplicates.
-90 duplicate articles were found and dropped to enhance data quality.
+90 duplicate articles were found and removed to enhance data quality.

 #### 2.  📝   Preprocessing Articles
 To preprocess the news articles, a custom function was defined to: